AshvaniSagun/SearchGithubUsers/README.md

 # SearchGithubUsers
-This project searches githubusers and displays their information
+This project searches githubusers and displays their information and is built on Angular 5 version .
+The latest code will be on stackblitz account

 Below URL is the actual implementation follow that :